cloutierMat/terraform-provider-sendbird/README.md

 # Terraform Sendbird Provider

+No longer Working on project.
+While I enjoyed starting to work on this, the main reason for me to start this body of work was to help manage applications.
+Unfortunately, the rate limit on Sendbir's Applications API is 10/minutes.
+Rendering testing an absolute nigthmare and tehy were unresponsive while trying to reach out through customer support.

+As such, I will no longer work on this project.

 Initial Project to develop a Terraform provider for Senbird.
 Contributions are welcome and if some resources would be of a higher priority for you, please create an issue and I will add it to my priority list.